 Cancelling the Old Policy

-When cancelling your old insurance policy, it is best to do so in writing even if your insurance company doesn’t require it.
-This ensures that you have record of the date of the requested cancellation so that there is no confusion as to when you want the old policy to terminate.
+When cancelling an insurance policy, it is recommended to do so in writing, even if your insurer doesn’t require it.
+This way you have a record of the requested termination date, and you can avoid confusion around when you want your coverage to end.
+You’ll want to line up your new policy to start on or before the end of your old coverage.

 Prorating, Short-Rating and Avoiding Penalties